Search RFCafe.com

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Popular Electronics, published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

 Here is the very first episode of the "Carl & Jerry" series that ran for many years in Popular Electronics magazine.
-In the manner of The Hardy Boys, Nancy Drew, et al, Carl and Jerry are two teenage boys who, in their pursuit of their electronics hobby, manage to get themselves involved in crime scene investigations, in odd situations with friends and adults, and even while horsing around in their basement laboratory.
+In the manner of The Hardy Boys, Nancy Drew, et al, Carl and Jerry are two teenage boys who, in the pursuit of their electronics hobby, manage to get themselves involved in crime scene investigations, in odd situations with friends and adults, and even while horsing around in their basement laboratory.
 Every episode is an entertaining combination of mystery, teamwork, drama, and technical discussion.
 Amateur radio was a key feature of many of their adventures.
 John T. Frye authored every adventure as he developed his sleuthing buddies over time to go from a frumpy Jerry Bishop with a "well-padded frame" and a Farside-esque bespectacled Carl Anderson to a couple more stealthy, professional looking investigators who sometimes employed MacGyver-like tactics during their antics.
 See the bottom of this page for a link to a new set of books that contain every installment of Carl & Jerry.

 Carl & Jerry: A New Company Is Launched